debashish200/Wallet_Box/README.md

 > For developers who want to run the project locally

-Follow the steps below to run the **Wallet Watch** project on your local machine.
+Follow the steps below to run the **Wallet Box** project on your local machine.

 ### 1️⃣ Clone the Repository
 ```bash